-'How to sell on Amazon' is a frequently asked question that rarely gets answered correctly.
-Whether you’re an e-commerce seller or just thinking about starting an Amazon business, we have constructed this handy guide to help you successfully sell on Amazon.
-Make sure to follow the steps below, and we'll have you up and running in no time!
+'How to sell on Amazon' is a frequently asked question that rarely gets answered right.
+Whether you’re an e-commerce seller or just thinking about starting an Amazon business, we've put together this handy guide to help you successfully sell on Amazon.
+Make sure to follow the steps below, and we'll have your Amazon shop up and running in no time!

 Amazon is the largest marketplace in the world, with millions of products sold there every day.
-By paying a small fee to Amazon, you will be able to display your products in front of millions of customers.
-Amazon displays vast ranges of products, and differentiation from competitors can be hard, so make sure your listing stands out!
+By paying a small fee to Amazon, you can display your products in front of millions of customers.
+Amazon has a vast ranges of products, and differentiation from competitors can be hard, so make sure your listing stands out.

-Let’s start at the beginning by opening an Amazon account.
+Let’s start at the beginning by looking at how to set up an Amazon account.